PetaLinux Integration

 petalinux-build -c device-tree

 This compiles the base DTS with your system-user.dtsi overlay into a DTB.
-It is much faster than a full build.
+Typical runtime is ≈3 minutes on a warm sstate cache, versus 30-60 minutes for a full petalinux-build.

 Step 6: Full build and package